confluentinc/ksql/docs/concepts.md

   .bin/ksql-cli remote http://server:8090
   ```

-- All engines share the work, for example, instances of the same KStreams apps.
+- All engines share the work, for example, instances of the same KSQL apps.
 You can scale up or down without restarting.

 ## Application mode
 In application mode, you can put your KSQL queries in a file and share across your Kakfa Streams instances.